LCIRSA Eligibility Guidelines

 - Participants are limited to five years of eligibility, all sports inclusive, in LCIRSA State Tournaments.
-For example, if you played your first tournament in Fall 2007 your last tournament you would be eligible for would be in the Spring of 2012.
+For example, if you played your first tournament in Spring 2001 your last tournament you would be eligible for would be in the Spring of 2016.

 - Enrollment at more than one school does not supersede this rule.